Safe, Affordable and Available Housing

 Housing people is much more complicated than just matching people with a house.
 Housing must be safe, affordable and available.
 The household must have the knowledge and a steady income to maintain their housing.
 There may be deeper issues that can only be resolved post-housing, like trauma from domestic violence.
 These are issues that require the full community to address, from local government to non-profits and businesses.

-The Impact ICT Continuum of Care, backed by United Way of the Plains, is working collaboratively to house our neighbors.
+The Coalition to End Homelessness in Wichita/Sedgwick County (formerly known as Impact ICT Continuum of Care), backed by United Way of the Plains, is working collaboratively to house our neighbors.
 Partner agencies are:

 - Preventing homelessness from occurring by paying for emergency rental and utility assistance.